-school unless the principal has been notified in writing by the student or parent/guardian that some or all of the information shall not be designated as directory information.
+Student directory information may be released at the discretion of the school unless the principal has been notified in writing by the student or parent/guardian that some or all of the information shall not be designated as directory information.
 Directory information includes: student name, address, email, year of birth, enrollment, dates of attendance, grade level, degrees and awards received, date of graduation, name of secondary school most recently attended, scholarship eligibility, participation in officially recognized activities and sports, and height and weight of members of interscholastic athletic teams.

-In two instances, the district is required by law to release certain contact information regarding junior and senior high school students, unless the parent/guardian objects.
-First the district is required to provide to the University of Alaska the names and addresses of those students eligible for UA scholarship programs.
+In two instances, the district is required by law to release certain contact information regarding middle and high school students, unless the parent/guardian objects.
+First, the district is required to provide to the University of Alaska the names and addresses of those students eligible for UA scholarship programs.
 Second, upon receiving a request from military recruiters and/or institutions of higher learning, the district must provide names, addresses and telephone listings.